Legal

 Confidentiality obligations, engineered in

-ABA guidance and state bar opinions expect reasonable efforts to protect client information, and corporate clients expect more.
-We select platforms with end-to-end encryption, granular access controls, and audit logging, and we document the controls so your firm can answer security questionnaires with confidence.
+ABA guidance and state bar opinions expect reasonable efforts to protect client information, and corporate clients often expect more.
+We select platforms with end-to-end encryption, granular access controls, and audit logging, then document those controls so your firm can answer security questionnaires.
+We also vet AI tools against the practical duties in ABA Formal Opinion 512: protect confidentiality, keep humans in supervision, and obtain informed consent before client information goes into a tool that learns from prompts or retains data.

 Frequently Asked Questions